DTPROSUSA1/OCR-BatchFolders/README.md

 "# OCR-BatchFolders"

-# Needed: Apache-Maven, Springboot, Java or Jdk hotspot
+# Needed (install): Apache-Maven, Springboot, and Java or Jdk hotspot

-# mvnw spring-boot:run
+# mvnw spring-boot:run  //Command to run in project directory